DETAILED ACTION

 The Office further notes that the MPEP teaches that broadly providing an automatic or mechanical means to replace a manual activity which accomplished the same result is not sufficient to distinguish over the prior art.
 MPEP §2144.04.VI.B.
 In this case, having the light sources be controlled by the computer is not sufficient to distinguish over the prior art.

-Kaplan modified with TAKAHASHI fails to explicitly teach the limitations of “by the computer, capturing a side image of the gemstone in the holder by the side camera with a side camera optical filter that is configured between the first light source and the stage” and “wherein the side camera optical filter only transmits light emitting from the first light source”.
+Kaplan modified with TAKAHASHI fails to explicitly teach the limitations of “a second light source configured to emit light of a second wavelength different from the first wavelength”, “wherein the top camera optical filter only transmits light emitting from the second light source at the second wavelength while blocking light at the first wavelength”, and “by the computer, capturing a side image of the gemstone in the holder by the side camera with a side camera optical filter that is configured between the first light source and the stage, wherein the side camera optical filter only transmits light emitting from the first light source at the first wavelength while blocking light at the second wavelength”.
 However, Kempf (US 11651505 B2) teaches a system and method for vision inspection with multiple types of light of different wavelengths (Kempf Column 10 Lines 44-46) wherein four different types of lights are projected into the target area from different directions toward a box or other object within the target area (Kempf Column 9 Lines 22-33).
-Kempf further teaches that beam splitters are used to direct light of the at least three different types onto one or more imaging sensors for acquisition of multiple sub images where filters are positioned at the outside of each imaging device in order to selectively pass a particular type of light for acquisition of a particular sub-image and selectively exclude other types of light (Kempf Column 18 Lines 4-52).
+Kempf further teaches that beam splitters are used to direct light of the at least three different types onto one or more imaging sensors for acquisition of multiple sub images, where filters are positioned at the outside of each imaging device in order to selectively pass a particular type of light for acquisition of a particular sub-image and selectively exclude other types of light (Kempf Column 18 Lines 4-52).
 Furthermore, pre-surface filters are arranged on the sides of the ring light between the light sources and the target area (Column 13 Line 66 – Column 14 Line 5) to provide polarization orientations and filtering for the light sources (Kempf Column 20 Lines 61-67).
-In addition, Sasian (US 20050190357 A1) teaches a system for evaluation gemstones, wherein a side camera is positioned vertically to the diamond (Sasian Figures 2A-2B) and wherein a plurality of discrete optical elements each outputting different light is positioned over an extended area (Sasian Paragraph 107), such as to generate an image of the gemstone (Sasian Paragraph 153) as well as the a plurality of parameters of the diamond, including various angles and the size of the diamond’s girdle (Sasian Paragraph 174).
-It would have thus been obvious to someone of ordinary skill in the art before the filing date of the claimed invention to have modified Kaplan with Kempf and Sasian and have the side camera positioned vertically from the diamond and further placed optical filters in front of the light sources and cameras, including the side camera such as to only allow energy from certain LEDs to enter each respective camera.
-This would have been done to help avoid loss of relevant data (Kempf Column 15 Lines 31-34) when capturing a plurality of sub-images by means of multiple sensors (Kempf Column 18 Lines 4-52) during a reliable and inexpensive method of evaluating and/or designing diamonds (Sasian Paragraph 55).
+In addition, Sasian (US 20050190357 A1) teaches a system for evaluation gemstones, wherein a side camera is positioned vertically to the diamond (Sasian Figures 2A-2B) and wherein a plurality of discrete optical elements each outputting different light is positioned over an extended area (Sasian Paragraph 107), such as to generate an image of the gemstone (Sasian Paragraph 153) as well as determine a plurality of parameters of the diamond, including various angles and the size of the diamond’s girdle (Sasian Paragraph 174).
+It would have thus been obvious to someone of ordinary skill in the art before the filing date of the claimed invention to have modified Kaplan with Kempf and Sasian and have the side camera positioned vertically from the diamond and further placed optical filters in front of each of the light sources and cameras, including the side camera, such as to only allow energy from certain LEDs to enter each respective camera.
+This would have been done to help avoid loss of relevant data (Kempf Column 15 Lines 31-34) and to improve acquisition of images of surfaces features of a target (Kempf Column 2 Lines 4-6) when capturing a plurality of sub-images by means of multiple sensors (Kempf Column 18 Lines 4-52) during a reliable and inexpensive method of evaluating and/or designing diamonds (Sasian Paragraph 55).

 Regarding claim 2, Kaplan as modified teaches the method of claim 1.